MiroslavSvec/project-3/README.md

 ### Template

 As this was my first Python project I decided to fully focus on Python and Flask.
-Therefore I wanted to speed up the development and try to find a template/s which I could use for this project.
+Therefore, I wanted to speed up the development and try to find a template/s which I could use for this project.

 At the end I was able to find [this](https://blackrockdigital.github.io/startbootstrap-sb-admin/index.html) template which suits my project almost perfectly.
 I choose the above template mainly because of the `side-nav` and the chat window in main `nav`.